lanl/rgm/README.md

 # Description
 **RGM: Random Geological Model generation package**

-`RGM` is an open-source package for generating realistic random geological models, including medium parameter models $(V_p, V_s, \rho)$, seismic images (PP, PS, SP, SS images, or just PP image), geological faults, relative geological time volume, salt bodies, and unconformities, using a multi-randomization method.
-The generated models can be used to train machine learning models, e.g., multitask inference-refinement model [MTI-MTR](https://github.com/lanl/mtl) and seismicity-constrained fault characterization model [SCF](https://github.com/lanl/scf).
+`RGM` is an open-source package for generating realistic random geological models, including medium parameter models $(V_p, V_s, \rho)$, seismic images (PP, PS, SP, and SS images, or just PP images), geological faults, relative geological time volumes, salt bodies, and unconformities, using a multi-randomization method.
+The generated models can be used to train machine learning models, e.g., the multitask inference-refinement model [MTI-MTR](https://github.com/lanl/mtl) and the seismicity-constrained fault characterization model [SCF](https://github.com/lanl/scf).

-The work is supported by Los Alamos National Laboratory (LANL) Laboratory Directory Research and Development (LDRD) project 20240322ER.
+The work is supported by Los Alamos National Laboratory (LANL) Laboratory Directed Research and Development (LDRD) project 20240322ER.
 LANL is operated by Triad National Security, LLC, for the National Nuclear Security Administration (NNSA) of the U.S. Department of Energy (DOE) under Contract No. 89233218CNA000001.
 The research used high-performance computing resources provided by LANL's Institutional Computing program.

-The codes are approved for public release under LANL approval reference O4778.
+The code is approved for public release under LANL approval reference O4778.

 # Requirement
 `RGM` depends on [FLIT](https://github.com/lanl/flit).